Women smiling with laptop in mobile tiny home.

 Do You Need Insurance For Tiny Homes?

-If you have a tiny home on wheels, most states require you to have liability insurance like you would for an RV.
 Insurance requirements differ between stationary and mobile tiny homes.
-For stationary homes, if you own the property, you aren’t required by law to insure it.
-If you finance your home through a bank or a lender, they may require you to insure it.
+If you have a stationary tiny home and you own the property, you aren’t required by law to insure it.
+But if you finance your home through a bank or a lender, you’ll still need homeowners insurance like you would for any other type of home.

 Insurance For A Tiny House On Wheels